David Dellucci: Career

 Dellucci missed time early in Spring Training due to a surgically repaired thumb after smashing it in the tailgate of his trailer.
 He started the 2009 season on the disabled list with a strained left calf.
 While hitting .275 with an RBI in 40 at bats, he was designated for assignment by the Indians on May 29, and after clearing waivers, was released on June 1.

 On June 10, 2009, Dellucci agreed to terms on a minor league contract with the Toronto Blue Jays.
 He was assigned to the Las Vegas 51's of the Pacific Coast League, where he hit .317 with three home runs and 9 RBI in 16 games.
 This led to the Blue Jays purchasing Dellucci's contract, on July 3.
-After a brief stint with the big league club in Toronto, he was designated for assignment on July 24, 2009 after recording one hit in 25 at bats (.040) as a Blue Jay.
+After a brief stint with the big league club in Toronto, he was designated for assignment on July 24, 2009, after recording one hit in 25 at bats (.040) as a Blue Jay.
 Electing not to accept his designation, he was released on July 31.
 Dellucci did not return to playing, and chose to retire.

 Career after baseball

 Dellucci currently works as a color analyst for SEC Network and ESPN.
 He is also on the National Wildlife Federation's Vanishing Paradise advisory board.

 In 2011, Dellucci was inducted into the Louisiana American Italian Hall of Fame.

 In 2022, Dellucci was inducted into the Mississippi Sports Hall of Fame.

+On March 29, 2025, Dellucci was elected to the city council of St. George, Louisiana.

 Charity

 Dellucci has worked with several charities, such as Easter Seals, Special Olympics, Children with AIDS Foundation, and the Make-A-Wish Foundation.
-He is also on the Board of Directors for the Miracle League of Baton Rouge.
+He is also on the board of directors for the Miracle League of Baton Rouge.

 In 2005, after hurricanes Katrina and Rita, Dellucci formed his own charity called Catch 22 for Blue, in which he raised and personally distributed money for individuals, groups and schools which were affected by the tragedy along from Southeast Texas to Gulfport, Mississippi.
 He received a Commendation from the Louisiana House of Representatives and was recognized by the state Senate for his efforts.
 The foundation's name was later changed to the Dream Foundation in 2008, with new goals of supporting military families, sports and education camps for developing youth, and the restoration of parks and playgrounds throughout Cleveland and the state of Louisiana.